Key takeaways

 A well organized building maintenance checklist is the key to efficiency

 Successfully managing a property involves putting together a building maintenance plan.
-Timely maintenance and even preventative maintenance are essential to your building’s operations.
+Timely property maintenance and even preventative maintenance are essential to your building’s operations.

 This post covers: